-When we find ourselves in medical, mental or other crisis situations, often the usual perceptions and worldviews that previously supported us break down, and many times we are carried away by a vortex of actions and reactions.
+When we find ourselves in medical, emotional or other crisis situations, the usual perceptions and worldviews that previously supported us often break down, and many times we are carried away by a vortex of actions and reactions.
 In such situations, it is important to learn how we can avoid burdening ourselves with unnecessary suffering, by distinguishing the “objective” situation that we are dealing with from the additional suffering that arises through our reactions, interpretations and habits.

 Buddhist practice, which is based on theoretical principles coupled with meditation practice, focuses precisely on this: the ability to distinguish unavoidable pain from unnecessary suffering.

-As part of our practice and study of the Buddhist tradition, we choose to open up to life in its entirety, including sickness old age and death.
+As part of our practice and study of the Buddhist tradition, we choose to open up to life in its entirety, including sickness, old age and death.
 We find that there is great strength in this approach, and we strive to share it with others.

 We offer a support system intended for any person who is in crisis or facing challenges, and who is willing to explore ways in which he or she can help themselves, and subsequently others around them.

 The “Shutafim Lamasa” (Journey Companions) program is based on senior Dharma students and teachers, who, as part of their personal practice, are willing and happy to share their journey with any person who may benefit from such support.

 The support system offers individual meetings with a skilled and trained senior student ,as well as a variety of weekly group meetings, a library with relevant materials, a well-developed website and more.